Paul Reynolds (musician)

-Paul Reynolds (born 4 August 1962) is an English singer, songwriter and musician who gained worldwide fame as the lead guitarist of the new wave band A Flock of Seagulls.
+Paul Reynolds (born 4 August 1962) is an English singer, songwriter and musician who gained fame as the lead guitarist of the new wave band A Flock of Seagulls.
 AllMusic writer Tom Demalon praised Reynolds for his unique guitar style, which set his band apart from other synth-heavy acts of the time.

 Early life

 Paul Reynolds was born in Liverpool, England.
 In his teens, Reynolds always enjoyed playing the guitar, but in his spare time he enjoyed writing, drawing and was also an amateur photographer.